An introduction to grants

-If you can't ask parents to support yet another event or
+If you can't ask parents to support another event, or

-you need to cover the cost of a larger project, then applying to a
+you need to cover the cost of a more substantial project, then

-explains just how simple the process can be.
+Directory of Social Change, explains how simple the process can

-Grant making trusts are charities, which exist to give away
+Grant-making trusts are charities which exist to give money

-money through grants to other organisations that actually do the
+through grants to other organisations who then do the work.

-work.
-Collectively they give approximately £4 billion in the UK
+Collectively they provide approximately £4 billion in the UK every

 The first step

-Know what you want to do, in terms that will help you identify a
+Know what you want to achieve, in terms that will help you

-like-minded funder willing to support you so you can find the right
+identify a like-minded funder willing to support you so you can

 finding search engine

-Get some direction from your local Council for Voluntary Service
+- Get some direction from your local Council

-The Directory of Social Change publishes a number of print
+of Social Change publishes a number of print directories of

-directories of grant makers, most of which will be available at
+grant makers, most of which will be available at your local

-your local library, or can be bought from dsc.org.uk.
+library, or can be bought from their website

 Create your shortlist